Breastfeeding and Rheumatoid Arthritis

 Symptoms of rheumatoid arthritis may be improved for some women

-Although some mothers may experience a break in symptoms while breastfeeding, Olsen et al hypothesised there may be a connection between breastfeeding and a higher risk of rheumatoid arthritis related to higher prolactin levels since prolactin is said to be pro-inflammatory.11 Other researchers qualified this connection as being only in a small group of genetically susceptible women, particularly following a first pregnancy.1213 Shimamoto queries the quality of these studies as the exclusivity of breastfeeding was not clearly defined.14
+Some older studies stated a connection between breastfeeding and a higher risk of rheumatoid arthritis related to higher prolactin levels since prolactin is said to be pro-inflammatory.10 However Shimamoto queries the quality of these studies as the exclusivity of breastfeeding was not clearly defined.11

 Can breastfeeding help prevent rheumatoid arthritis in nursing mothers?